gofore/aws-training/docs/01-aws_intro/README.md

 ## Amazon Web Services (AWS)

-- Extensive set of cloud services available in the web
+- Extensive set of cloud services available via the Internet
-- On-demand, elastic resources
+- On-demand, virtually endless, elastic resources
 - Pay-per-use with no up-front costs (with optional commitment)
 - Self-serviced and programmable